tkhamez/neucore/doc/API.md

 - Update a character with data from ESI. `PUT /user/character/{id}/update`

 Group API
-- List all public groups. `GET /user/group/public`
+- List all public groups that the player can join. `GET /user/group/public`

 Player API
 - Return the logged in player with all properties. `GET /user/player/show`